MayleenZ/shopper-pal/README.md

 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

 ### Technologies Explained:
-Built with a fully operational MERN stack.
-Utilizing MongoDB, mongoose methods, React and Node.js to create a list full CRUD application.
+* Built with a fully operational MERN stack.
+Utilizing MongoDB, mongoose methods, React and Node.js to create a full CRUD application.
+* CRUD is the ability to Create, Read, Update and Delete on an application.
+* I appreciated learning more about the mongoose methods and the different ways they are implemented to model data.
+* I also enjoyed learning more about backend APIs and especially creating one.

 ## Future Enhancements
-Adding more CRUD functionalities with the items feature.
+* Adding more CRUD functionalities with the items feature.
-Creating an organized user framework.
+* Creating an organized user framework.

 ## Unsolved Problems
-N/A
+* Passing user down.

 ## Contact
 ![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)